Manishyad14/DropBox-Clone/README.md

-This is DropBox clone project with CRUD functionalities.
+This is a  DropBox clone project with CRUD functionalities.

 This is a Next.js project bootstrapped with create-next-app.